NumberSix-io/VelocityGrid.Samples/README.md

 executables use Microsoft-style self-contained Windows App SDK deployment.
 The WPF package initializes its XAML Island host.

-`NuGet.Config` clears inherited feeds and enables only NuGet.org, while `Directory.Build.props` keeps restored packages in the ignored `.packages` directory.
-The solution therefore cannot accidentally consume binaries from a neighbouring VelocityGrid source checkout.

 The package source and documentation are available from the [VelocityGrid repository](https://github.com/NumberSix-io/VelocityGrid).